-3.1.
-Only cars that have been registered with and approved by the HSSA, acting on behalf of MSA shall be eligible to compete in the Historic Single Seater Association Racing events.

-- 3.2.
-Drivers must hold as a minimum, a current and valid, "Club Category" MSA licence which is applicable to the series. - 3.3.
-The final decision as to the classification type/period of any vehicle shall rest with the HSSA Eligibility subcommittee, which shall be entitled to make that decision in its sole discretion.
+- 3.1.
+Only cars that have been registered with and approved by the HSSA, acting on behalf of MSA shall be eligible to compete in the Historic Single Seater Association Racing events. - 3.2 Drivers must: - 3.2.1 Be fully paid-up members of the HSSA. - 3.2.2 Be 18 years of age or older. - 3.2.3 Hold as a minimum a current and valid "Club category" MSA license. - 3.3.
+The final decision as to the classification type/period of any vehicle shall rest with the HSSA Committee, which shall be entitled to make that decision in its sole discretion.
 Aspirant competitors are strongly advised to consult with the HSSA regarding compliance with the Technical Specifications prior to starting their investment programme.
 The HSSA shall, upon submission of an HSSA registration form by the competitor, determine the Category and Class under which such vehicle shall race. - 3.4.
 No car shall be permitted to race in any Historic Single Seater Racing Championship unless approved by and registered with the HSSA Committee. - 3.5.
 Competitors will be required to complete an MSA HTP (Historic Technical Passport) for every vehicle to be raced, and on which full details of engine, gearbox, suspension, lightweight panels, wheel sizes, etc. and any other information required by the committee, shall be recorded.
 Once a vehicle has been accepted and approved by the HSSA, this registration form must be stamped and signed by the responsible officer of HSSA and registered with MSA. - 3.6.
-Any proposed change to the specification of the vehicle must be recorded on an HSSA registration form and submitted to the HSSA for approval, once approved, it shall be included in the registration document. - 3.7.
-Any competitor whose vehicle is found to differ in specification from his/her registration form and/or logbook will be requested to make the necessary changes and if such changes are not made, will be excluded from any future races.
+Any proposed change to the specification of the vehicle must be recorded on an HSSA registration form and submitted to the HSSA for approval, once approved, it shall be included in the registration document.

+- 3.7.
+Any competitor whose vehicle is found to differ in specification from his/her registration form and/or logbook will be requested to make the necessary changes and if such changes are not made, will be excluded from any future races. - 3.8 The HSSA Committee may call upon ad hoc technical advisors should the need arise.